petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/battlecards/current-battlecards.md

 ### Bloomreach

 * Bloomreach looks to serve digital commerce and marketing professionals seeking to transform the way they manage commerce experiences across all touchpoints.
-* Bloomreach is _mainly_ focussed on digital commerce oriented use cases for B2C and B2B markets
+* Bloomreach is _mainly_ focused on digital commerce oriented use cases for B2C and B2B markets
 * Bloomreach recently rebranded itself and goes to market as a “commerce experience platform.”
 * Caution may be required when customers try to use Bloomreach in non-transactional scenarios.

 ### ShopifyPlus

 * ShopifyPlus is a user-friendly and scalable enterprise e-commerce platform for high volume merchants
-* ShopifyPlus has evolved from the consumer-focussed Shopify application
+* ShopifyPlus has evolved from the consumer-focused Shopify application
 * Shopify is a best fit for digital businesses that need a quick, light, and usable solution
 * ShopifyPlus has significant functional limitations compared with true enterprise platforms